 Not sublease or assign the lease.

 Not be currently receiving or expecting to receive Federal funding for rental assistance under any other program.

+Cooperate with the Subrecipient, the Indiana Housing and Community Development Authority, and HUD during compliance reviews, audits, and investigations pursuant to all applicable civil rights statutes, Executive Orders and all related Program rules and regulations.

 LENGTH OF ASSISTANCE

 Tenant is not guaranteed to continue to receive rental assistance under the Program.
 Rental assistance may be terminated if the Tenant does not follow the requirements of this RAP, other Program agreements, or Program guidelines.
 The Subrecipient shall not be obligated to pay rent for the remaining portion of the term of the lease if the Tenant is no longer occupying the Unit, if the Tenant is no longer eligible for the program, or if the lease terminates and is not renewed.
-The Tenant will be required to repay the Subrecipient for any rent that is paid by the Subrecipient during a period of time that the Tenant is no longer occupying the unit if the Tenant has not provided notice to the Subrecipient prior to the time the Tenant vacates the Unit.
+The Tenant will be required to repay the Subrecipient for any rent that is paid by the Subrecipient during a period of time that the Tenant is no longer occupying the Unit if the Tenant has not provided notice to the Subrecipient prior to the time the Tenant vacates the Unit or if the Tenant has provide false information, omitted information or committed fraud.
+If rental assistance is terminated the Subrecipient will provide the Tenant with the notice of occupancy rights which is set forth in Form HUD 5380 and the certification form set forth in Form HUD 5382.

 EQUAL HOUSING OPPORTUNITY